-If your business doesn’t seem to be flourishing or can’t seem to distinguish itself from the may competitors out there, you may be suffering from a very simple problem.
-But to get ahead of your competitors once and for all and distinguish yourself from everyone else in your market takes understanding of a very important concept for entrepreneurs: competitive advantage!
+If your business doesn’t seem to be flourishing or can’t seem to distinguish itself from the many competitors out there, you may be suffering from a very simple problem.
+But to get ahead of your competitors once and for all and distinguish yourself from everyone else in your market takes an understanding of a very important concept for entrepreneurs: competitive advantage!

 What is Competitive Advantage?

-The practice of gaining an ‘edge’ over competitors by offering consumers greater value — either through lower costing products or services or offering higher quality services or products which justify higher prices — is known as a competitive advantage.
+The practice of gaining an ‘edge’ over competitors by offering consumers greater value — either through lower costing products or services or offering higher quality services or products that justify higher prices — is known as a competitive advantage.